nathiss/nathiss.github.io/src/content/articles/franklin/randomness-of-life/index.md

 ## Preparing the ecosystem

 Before we begin working on mutators, we need to prepare an environment in which our specimens can thrive.
-We don't need much - right now the only thing we need is a generation.
+We don't need much - right now the only thing is _a generation_.
 For the record, in this context, a generation is a collection of specimen which can be mutated, scored, and bred (basically experimented upon) to get us closer to the optimum.
 Since our specimens are images, they can be represented by the following structs:

 ```rust
 struct Pixel {